Ellen DeGeneres Admits Having Multiple "Weed Drinks" Right Before Driving Portia de Rossi to the Hospital - E! Online

 "So, Chelsea Handler told me about these weed drinks, they're called Cann, and they have CBD or [THC]—I don't know what the good thing is," Ellen quipped.
 "I drank one, and I didn't feel anything, so I drank three, and then I took two melatonin sleep pills.
 And I'm laying in bed, and I realize [Portia's] not in bed."

-This immediately led Jimmy to worry about Ellen's choices.
+After hearing about the beverage that offers a low dose of cannabis, Jimmy was immediately worried about Ellen's choices.
 "You drove her yourself?" he asked.

 Ellen replied, "I did.
 I mean, I kicked in, like my adrenaline, because I just had to rush her there.
 It's probably not safe."
 She added with a laugh, "I shouldn't be saying any of this."